parveenj/screenplay/_pages/work.md

 ### T1DE

-I ran a project to build out a next wave portal that helps Type 1 Diabetes patients manage their care and communicate with their healthcare providers.
+I ran a project to build out an advanced portal that helps Type 1 Diabetes patients manage their care and communication with healthcare providers.

 <div class="gallery" data-columns="3">
 	<img src="/images/story-rune-2.png">